Walking your Dog with Ease by Kelly Murrell

 3. Does your dog go to the toilet on cue?

 This one sounds a little odd, but trust us, this is such a useful behaviour to teach your dog.
 It’s very easy to achieve too.
 When the call of nature does happen, simply say a cue such as ‘toilet’ whilst your dog is in the act and then praise and reward them.

 4. How is your dog around livestock?

-If you intend to walk your dog on the moor off lead you need to be sure they aren’t going to chase or worry the livestock.
+If you intend to walking with your dog on the moors off lead you need to be sure they aren’t going to chase or worry the livestock.
 Farmers do have a legal right to shoot a dog that is seen worrying or chasing their animals and so this certainly isn’t a suck it and see situation.
 It goes without saying that some breeds of dog (herding types for instance) have more of an interest in livestock.
 Do you know and understand your dog?
 Having a dog that is well behaved around livestock actually comes part and parcel with your life skills and recall training mentioned above.

 5. Seek help if needed

 OK, so your dog doesn’t behave all that well when you’re out walking.
 Rather than grin and bear it, seeking help is essential.
 It is never too late to tackle a training challenge.
 But the sooner you get it sorted the easier it is to turn things around.

 Visit our website for more info on ways we can help: www.devondogs.co.uk or email email@example.com if you have any questions.
 If you’d like to combine a holiday with dog training, check out our training packages HERE.

 Check out more of our Thursday training tips HERE.